gvwilson/thirdbit/src/fiction/in-heck/index.md

 when Maddy shot him a look.
 There,
-in the center of the more-or-less rectangular field behind the school, stood Special Blazes and the bear who had arrived with him.
+in the center of the more-or-less rectangular field behind the school, stood Special Blazes and the rabbit who had arrived with him.
 Both wore their uniform trousers, but instead of their jackets they were in plain tunics no different from a farm hand's.